CodeYourFuture/immersive-go-course/raft-otel/README.md

 By the end of Part 1 we should have a running RAFT cluster with 5 instances.
 We may choose to run our RAFT cluster locally using `docker-compose`, `minikube`, or any other appropriate tool.

+Please timebox this part of the project to no more than two days, in order to leave time for the other sections.
+At the start of the third day, if your implementation is not complete, use Bendersky's.
+You can come back and complete your own implementation if you have time at the end of the sprint.

 ### Part 2: Add distributed tracing